Sheng Long: Street Fighter: The Movie

 Sheng Long is mentioned four times in the 1995 arcade game Street Fighter: The Movie in the endings for Ryu, Ken, and Akuma.
-In each, he is stated as the master of Ryu and Ken and Akuma's brother, but never stated as dead.
+In each, he is stated as the master of Ryu and Ken, and Akuma's brother, but never stated as dead.
 Despite the repeated mention, Sheng Long does not appear in the game.
 On January 30, 2007, the game's designer, Alan Noon, appeared on Shoryuken.com's forum and discussed aspects of the game cut during development, among them a playable Sheng Long character.

 According to Noon, talk had circulated about adding extra characters that were not in the film.
 As the Sheng Long hoax and Akuma's debut in Super Street Fighter II Turbo were fairly recent at the time, the designers asked for Capcom's permission to add both characters into the game.
 Capcom approved the addition of Akuma, but denied the inclusion of Sheng Long.
 However, Capcom later unexpectedly approved the addition of Sheng Long.
-Noon designed Sheng Long's appearance for the title, giving him black gi pants and a long, green, padded/quilted, sleeveless Gi style top which was tied off with a black beltmandarin style, long white braided hair, Fu Manchu moustache, a thick black ribbon over his eyes due to being blinded by Akuma and one hand taking the form of a dragon's claw, described as a result of his power being so advanced, that he began to physically manifest dragon like attributes.
+Noon designed Sheng Long's appearance for the title, giving him black gi pants and a long, green, padded/quilted, sleeveless Gi style top which was tied off with a black belt mandarin style, long white braided hair, Fu Manchu moustache, a thick black ribbon over his eyes due to being blinded by Akuma and one hand taking the form of a dragon's claw, described as a result of his power being so advanced, that he began to physically manifest dragon like attributes.
 Capcom approved the design and Luis Mangubat, an artist from the development team (who would later work at Midway Games), posed as Sheng Long.
 However, the character was left unfinished because of time constraints.